 Sunfield Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Sunfield Center maintains responsibility for this program and its content.
 Sunfield Center designates the following CEs for this training:

 ADI-R Training: 14 CE credits.
-There is a $25 fee for CE credits that is collected at the training.
+There is a $20 fee for CE credits.

 Autism Diagnostic Interview – Revised (ADI-R) Clinical Training